lakshyatyagi24/Unlock-Synoriq/Web Development Tutorials/readme.md

 * Use div tag to divide content.
 * use Textarea tag to create a big input box.
 * Select tag to create dropdown.
+###### Tutorial 9
+* inline tags are those after using that tag it will come in the same line.
+* Block element will take complete block space.